shrimps text index | photo index

 Red-banded shrimp

-awaiting identification
+Awaiting identification*

 Where seen?
-This stumpy shrimp with pretty red bands is sometimes seen on many of our Southern shores, on coral rubble and near seagrasses.
+This plump shrimp with pretty red bands is sometimes seen on many of our Southern shores, on coral rubble and near seagrasses.
 It is more active at night and usually seen alone.

 Pulau Hantu, Jan 06